Skip to content ↓

 RWI Spelling is an interactive programme, which teaches spellings in a fun and engaging way.
 Each unit is introduced with a short video.
 It helps children to learn spellings with common patterns and uses rules in order to help them recall spellings, as well as teaching exceptions to these rules.

-As children progress into Years 2 to Year 6, they will have daily spelling sessions.
+As children progress into Years 2 to Year 6, they will have daily 15 minute spelling sessions.
 These are important in helping them to practise the spellings they need to learn from each unit.
 Each unit explains the rules, and gives handy tips and rhymes for remembering these.
-During the week, the children will log the spellings they found tricky.
-At the beginning of the next unit, children carry out ‘speed spell’, which will assess their ability to spell words with the previous week’s spelling pattern correctly.
-Again, they will log any words that were misspelt from this activity.
-Log books give children ownership of their spellings and allow for further consolidation in other subjects and lessons.

 As part of the programme, Red and Orange words are referred to and taught discretely.
 Red words are the common exception words for Y1 and Y2 as listed in the National Curriculum in England, plus some high frequency words with unusual spellings.
 Orange words include all the words on the National Curriculum word lists for Years 3 and 4 and Years 5 and 6.